 Peter Daniel Newman

 Newman was hired as a Kanakuk counselor from Auburn University in 1995 for Summer 1996.
 Kanakuk began receiving reports of Newman’s nudity with children beginning in 1999 and put him under disciplinary action in 2003 for these patterns.
 He moved up through the ranks as a father-son retreat leader, assistant director and was ultimately promoted to the director of K-Kountry in 2005 until his confession to crimes against children in Spring 2009.
 Frequently highlighted by the organization for national marketing and promotional purposes, Newman was arrested in September 2009 and pled guilty to two counts of first-degree statutory sodomy, three counts of second-degree statutory sodomy, and three counts of enticement of a child.
 A prosecutor in the case stated that Newman “is the most prolific child molester I have ever dealt with.”
 In 2010, Newman received two life sentences plus 30 years in the Missouri Department of Corrections.
-The subject of multiple civil lawsuits, there were at least 57 alleged victims of Newman prior to his arrest, but the total number of campers abused by him remains unknown.
+The subject of multiple civil lawsuits, there were at least 57 alleged victims of Newman prior to his sentencing, but the total number of campers abused by him remains unknown.

 If you were abused by Peter “Pete” Newman or have more information, please submit a Contact Form.

 Robert John Morgan

 A pilot for the private plane used by Joe White, Morgan was charged with sodomizing a female victim under the age of 14 in 2000.
 White invited him to stay on Kanakuk grounds while awaiting trial.
 White later testified for Morgan’s defense as a character witness, stating that he would have no problem allowing the man to babysit his own children and encouraging the judge not to imprison him.
 It is unknown if Morgan abused any campers during his multiple years of affiliation with Kanakuk and his off-season residence on camp property.

 Morgan was found guilty of statutory sodomy in 2009 and sentenced to 25 years in prison.
 He was released in 2019.